-E-mail addresses: c.bowe@ljmu.ac.uk (C. Bowe), dan.vanderhorst@ed.ac.uk (D.v. der Horst). along the supply chain where they can exert only partial influence on the behaviour of their suppliers and customers.
-The nature of relationships along the supply chain has been a focus of media, advocacy and academic attention, showing how a company's brand value can be damaged by revelations about the poor practices of their suppliers (e.g. child labour, environmental pollution, (see Lund-Thomsen and Nadvi, 2010) but also how good environmental and social practices can be promoted amongst suppliers through a pro-active and supportive approach by the larger company that buys their products (e.g. Walton et al., 1998).
+Businesses wishing to account for, manage and plan their environmental and social impacts can face a number of challenges, from the lack of established assessment methods to problems along the supply chain where they can exert only partial influence on the behaviour of their suppliers and customers.
+The nature of relationships along the supply chain has been a focus of media, advocacy and academic attention, showing how a company's brand value can be damaged by revelations about the poor practices of their suppliers (e.g. child labour, environmental pollution, see Lund-Thomsen and Nadvi, 2010) but also how good environmental and social practices can be promoted amongst suppliers through a pro-active and supportive approach by the larger company that buys their products (e.g. Walton et al., 1998).
 This paper examines a particular kind of supply chain relationship; between a large company and the many individual farmers supplying its feedstock.
 Amongst supply chain relations, this particular relationship stands out for the size differential, i.e. a one big buyer with thousands of small suppliers.
 It also stands out for the fact that farms are not simply businesses; they are families and communities, rooted in a particular agro-ecological landscape and rural culture.
 The size differential means that companies can have huge leverage on farmers, dictating contracting arrangements that shape farming strategies and thus impact on the rural landscape and the ecosystem services it provides.
-This leverage may increase http://dx.doi.org/10.1016/j.ecoser.2015.05.009 even further in a developing country context, where farmers tend to have less access to capital, to agronomic advice and (due to poor infrastructure) to different markets and alternative buyers (e.g. Galt, 2007; Porter and Philips-Howard, 1997).
-Some critical authors have argued that these contract farming arrangements are exposing farmers to new risks, or are causing an unequal distribution of risks and the subordination of farmers (e.g. GoldSmith, 1985; Watts, 1990; Clapp, 1994).
+This leverage may increase even further in a developing country context, where farmers tend to have less access to capital, to agronomic advice and (due to poor infrastructure) to different markets and alternative buyers (e.g. Galt, 1997; Porter & Phillip-Howard 1994).
+Some critical authors have argued that these contract farming arrangements are exposing farmers to new risks, or are causing an unequal distribution of risks and the subordination of farmers (e.g. Goldsmith, 1985; Watts, 1990; Clapp, 1994).